Skip to main content

 Bandages, if used, can usually be removed a day after surgery, and you may be able to gently wash your hair two days after your hair transplant.
 Stitches are typically removed after 10 days.12

-The timing of your return to your normal activities and work will depend on the complexity of your procedure.
+The timing of your return to normal activities and work will depend on the complexity of your procedure.
 You may be advised to avoid sexual activity for at least 10 days and to avoid exercise and other strenuous activities for at least three weeks.12

 • Avoid scratching your scalp and apply a bit of conditioner if the skin around the grafts is feeling tight or dry.